spcl/atlahs/README.md

 The paper of this work is available on arXiv: [https://arxiv.org/pdf/2505.08936](https://arxiv.org/pdf/2505.08936).

+Along with the source code, we also release all the traces (raw files and converted GOAL traces) used in the paper as the [ATLAHS Trace Collection](http://storage2.spcl.ethz.ch/traces/).
+Not only does it cover a wide range of AI and HPC applications, it is still growing, and we want to encourage the community to contribute more traces to the collection.

 ### Docker Environment
 To facilitate the reproducibility of the results which we publish in the paper, we provide a Docker image that contains all the dependencies that are required to run the ATLAHS toolchain.